Singing Revolution: Background

-During World War II, the three Baltic countries were invaded and occupied by the Stalinist Soviet Union in June 1940, and formally annexed into the USSR in August 1940.
-Following the Nazi German occupation in 1941–1944/45, the three countries were reconquered by the Soviet army in 1944–1945.
+Following the Molotov-Ribbentrop Pact of 1939, the Soviet Union invaded and occupied the three Baltic countries, annexing them as republics.
+This annexation was not widely recognized.
+In particular, the United States refused to recognize the annexation neither de facto nor de jure and continued to host Baltic diplomats in Washington, DC.
+Nazi Germany occupied the Baltic states during its invasion of the Soviet Union in 1941, but the Soviet Union reconquered the three countries in 1944–45.
+Thereafter the Soviets faced widespread armed resistance from Baltic Forest Brothers, which was largely defeated by the early 1950s.
+Thereafter, a dissident underground movement remained in the Soviet-controlled Baltic states, with sporadic acts of public dissent occurring.

-In 1985, the last leader of the former Soviet Union, Mikhail Gorbachev introduced glasnost ("openness") and perestroika ("restructuring"), hoping to stimulate the failing Soviet economy and encourage productivity, particularly in the areas of consumer goods, the liberalisation of cooperative businesses, and growing the service economy.
+In 1985, the last leader of the former Soviet Union, Mikhail Gorbachev introduced glasnost ("openness") and perestroika ("restructuring"), hoping to stimulate the failing Soviet economy and encourage productivity, particularly in the areas of consumer goods, the liberalization of cooperative businesses, and growing the service economy.
 Glasnost rescinded limitations on political freedoms in the Soviet Union, which led to problems for the Soviet central government in retaining control over non-Russian areas, including the occupied Baltic countries.

-Hitherto unrecognised issues previously kept secret by the Soviet central government in Moscow were admitted to in public, causing further popular dissatisfaction with the Soviet regime in Estonia, Latvia and Lithuania.
+Hitherto unrecognized issues previously kept secret by the Soviet central government in Moscow were admitted to in public, causing further popular dissatisfaction with the Soviet regime in Estonia, Latvia, and Lithuania.
 Combined with the war in Afghanistan and the nuclear fallout in Chernobyl, grievances were aired in a publicly explosive and politically decisive manner.
 Estonians were concerned about the demographic threat to their national identity posed by the influx of individuals from foreign ethnic groups to work on such large Soviet development projects as phosphate mining.